ahmeterdmbulut/CMPE160/Turkey Navigation/README.md

 This project implements a Turkey city navigation application in Java.
 The goal of the application is to find and display the shortest path between two input cities on a 2D map using the **StdDraw** graphics library.
-The project reads city and road data from text files and uses an efficient path-finding algorithm, which is Dijkstra's algorithm in this project, to calculate the shortest path between the cities, while also outputting the total distance and the route taken.
+The project reads city and road data from text files and uses an efficient path-finding algorithm, which is **Dijkstra's algorithm** in this project, to calculate the shortest path between the cities, while also outputting the total distance and the route taken.

 ## Features

-- **Shortest Path Calculation**: The program calculates the shortest path between two cities using Dijkstra's algorithm.
+- **Shortest Path Calculation**: The program calculates the shortest path between two cities using **Dijkstra's algorithm**.
 - **Graphical Representation**: Cities and connections are displayed on a graphical map using the **StdDraw** library.
 - **Console Output**: The total distance and the route between two cities are printed to the console.
 - **Error Handling**: Includes validation for invalid city names, unreachable cities, and pathfinding within the same city.